 Aided & unaided communication methods

-Developing language and literacy in people with complex communication needs and those who use AAC
+Developing language and literacy in AAC users

 Autism Spectrum Disorder

 |Replacing Course(s)||This is a new course replacing SPTH2230 Complex Communication Needs (10 units).|

 |Transition||SPTH2230 will not be offered after 2010.
 Students enrolled in the program at this time (i.e. 2009) will be advised of this change, in order to identify any students whose planned sequence of enrolment might need adjustment.
 Students who have not successfully completed SPTH2230 in 2010 will be able to undertake SPTH2003 instead.
 No transitional problems are envisaged, as the content coverage is sufficiently similar.|

 |Assumed Knowledge||Students are required to have successfully completed SPTH1001, SPTH1002 and SPTH1080|

 |Contact Hours||Lecture: for 2 hour(s) per Week for Full Term|